 Can I defer my place to September 2021?

-Yes, of course but it’s a big decision and you should think thoroughly about it.
-Our deferral policy hasn’t changed – CAO applicants should contact the Admissions office and continuing student should access deferral information.
-You can find all the information you need to do this here.
+This may be possible but it’s a big decision and you should think thoroughly about it.
+Our deferral policy hasn’t changed – if you wish to defer your CAO offer you should follow the procedure outlined in the CAO Handbook.

 Will deadlines for application/acceptance/documents/registration be affected?